Updates (25 Jan 2026):

 Student social/ dinner (28th Jan 2026)

-A gathering for students to meet, exchange ideas, and to simply socialise and have fun!
-Please contact Diana Methners (diana.methner@vuw.ac.nz) for more information.
-Time: 19:00 hrs onwards
+A gathering for students to meet, exchange ideas, and simply socialise and have fun!
+Please contact Diana Methner (diana.methner@vuw.ac.nz) for booking confirmation and more information.
+Location: Smitty’s Sports Bar and GrillTime: 19:00 hrs onwards.

 Conference dinner (29th Jan 2026)